yogam-devops/terraform-beginner-bootcamp-2023/README.md

 ``
 is the command to create the resources that are declared by terraform plan.
 Once the command is executed a terraform state file is created which has the details on the resources created

+## Creating s3 bucket

+Tried to create an s3 bucket with random name but was facing error with invalid name used for s3 so changed to use custom name

+``
+terraform destroy

+``